dx7er/portfolio/data/blog/cti/phishing_email.md

 **Analysis Breakdown Points**
 1. **Legitimate Sender Address:** The email appears to come from `security@facebookmail.com`, which looks legitimate at first glance.
 2. **Generic Greeting:** The email addresses me as "Hello Saqlain," which is somewhat generic but personalized enough to seem authentic.
-3. **Urgency and Fear Tactic:** The message creates a sense of urgency and fear by stating that my account has been accessed without authorization.
+3. **Urgency and Fear Tactic:** The message creates a sense of urgency and fear by stating that my `account has been accessed without authorization`.
 4. **Immediate Action:** It urges immediate action to `Protect your account now` by clicking a button, a common tactic to prompt quick and unconsidered responses.
 5. **Kind Gesture:** The email ends with a kind gesture from `"Facebook's security team"` to build trust.
 6. **Anomaly:** The email contains an anomaly as all the content is in `Vietnamese`, which raises suspicion since my account language settings are different.

+### Recent FlashBacks

+Social engineering attacks have caused significant damage to nations by targeting government agencies, critical infrastructure, and large corporations.
+Here are a few notable examples:

+1. Ukraine Power Grid Attack (2015)
+2. APT-28 & APT-29
+3. The 2016 U.S. Presidential Election
+4. Stuxnet

+### Conclusion

+Social engineering is a significant threat in today's digital landscape.
+By understanding the tactics used by attackers and implementing robust security measures, individuals and organizations can better protect themselves from falling victim to these deceptive attacks.
+Stay vigilant and always verify before you trust.

+---

+If you like this blog do follow me on [GitHub](https://github.com/dx7er), [LinkedIn](https://www.linkedin.com/in/naqvio7/).
+A supporter is worth a thousand followers [Buy Me a Coffee](https://www.buymeacoffee.com/dx73r).